Get a jump start now by creating an account with our simple online tool.

 Tutoring is also available to students in the Evening Master’s Program (EMP) for support with their courses.
 This resource is free to EMP students and additional information is provided to current students at the start of each quarter.

 Harris also provides live coding support during the academic year.
 Students can enroll in the optional non-credit Coding Lab course during Autumn quarter, focused on improving students' understanding of the statistical methods used in Harris core courses.
-All full-time students can utilize Stata and R support for one-on-one help with coding during Autumn and Winter Quarters.
+All full-time students can utilize Coding Tutoring for one-on-one help with coding in Stata, R, and Python each quarter.
 The Dean of Students Office also organizes ad hoc workshops based on student interest; previous workshops have included Data Cleaning Workshops and introductions to LaTeX & R Markdown.
 Current students will receive additional information near the beginning of Autumn & Winter quarters.

 Harris also offers multiple pre-orientation academic support programs to help you build your academic foundation and refresh your skills before starting your formal coursework.